vitessio/website/content/en/docs/user-guides/operating-vitess/backup-and-restore/backup-and-restore.md

 Vitess supports pluggable interfaces for both [Backup Storage Services](https://github.com/vitessio/vitess/blob/main/go/vt/mysqlctl/backupstorage/interface.go) and [Backup Engines](https://github.com/vitessio/vitess/blob/main/go/vt/mysqlctl/backupengine.go).

 Before backing up or restoring a tablet, you need to ensure that the tablet is aware of the Backup Storage system and Backup engine that you are using.
-To do so, use the following command-line flags when starting a vttablet that has access to the location where you are storing backups.
+To do so, use the following command-line flags when starting a vttablet or vtctld that has access to the location where you are storing backups.

 ### Backup Storage Services

 Currently, Vitess has plugins for:

-* A network-mounted path (e.g. NFS)
+* File (using a path on shared storage, e.g. an NFS mount)
 * Google Cloud Storage
 * Amazon S3
 * Ceph